ember-learn/ember-blog/content/the-ember-times-issue-197.md

 And that's not all, [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) has also opened the [TypeScript Adoption Plan RFC](https://github.com/emberjs/rfcs/pull/800) which offers a detailed implementation plan for officially supporting TypeScript in Ember (which is in follow up to the aforementioned Official TypeScript Support RFC and covers the overall philosophy for what official support means).

-The RFC covers a lot, but a short list includes:
+The RFC covers a lot, but a short-list includes:

 - the SemVer policies Ember packages should adopt
 - how we will migrate users from depending on the `@types` definitions on DefinitelyTyped to Ember packages